facebook pixel

 3. Boosts Content Discoverability

-4. Enhances Voice Search Compatibility
+4. Enhances Voice and AI Search Compatibility

 5. Builds Trust and Relevance